odunlop/py-office/README.md

 ### Team class (*Data Class*)
 - Has a name which can be accessed :white_check_mark:
-- Store new teams in a database? :construction:
+- Store new teams in a database? :white_check_mark: